othmar52/instrupella/README.md

   - [ ] sortable tracklist
   - [x] scroll to top button in tracklist
   - [x] highlight loaded track in tracklist
+  - [x] display beat in case its different from 4/4
   - [x] add possibility for prelistening random timestamps (without loading into wavesurfer player) ( consider to respect (non)silence )